 While some wedding invitation printing methods are pretty basic (such as downloading an image and hitting the “print” button), some are centuries-old art forms that require special training, machinery, and expensive materials.
 The more time- and labor-intensive the printing method, the more your invitations will cost.

 Foil printing, an embossed monogram, rounded corners, recycled paper…there are tons of decorative elements you can use to personalize your invitations.
-Since these pieces of paper really sets the tone for your wedding’s style, many couples want them to make a distinctive statement.
-But like most things, the more bells and whistles you add to your invitation design, the higher the price will climb.
+Since these pieces of paper really set the tone for your wedding’s style, many couples want them to make a distinctive statement.
+But like most things, the more bells and whistles you add to your elegant wedding invitation design, the higher the price will climb.

 Many couples forget to factor in the cost of actually mailing their wedding invitations.
 Postage per envelope is determined by its weight, so the heavier your invitation suite, the more you’ll have to spend on stamps.
 The current postage rate for a first-class letter weighing one ounce or under is $.55, meaning you’ll need to budget at least $55 for 100 envelopes.
 If your invitations are an unusual size (larger than 5x7 or square, for example) or heavier than one ounce, expect to pay more.